22Ujjwal/MySpace/README.md

 I read about [ANNs](https://www.geeksforgeeks.org/artificial-neural-networks-and-its-applications/), CNNs and [RNNs](https://www.geeksforgeeks.org/introduction-to-recurrent-neural-network/) would suggest referencing them in future.
 Neural Nets are my new friends!!
 I am also reading IKIGAI, Does seem like my website needs a commit today, so journaling here.
 Working on it!

 **Happy Coding<>**

+At this moment I feel to do not spam with my small projects here.
+But I like it! whether or not I'll do it!